Raed-Ashraf/ML-CIFAR10-Image-Classification/README.md

 # ML-Image-Classification
 ## About Data
-Here I am using CIFAR10 dataset, and I got it from that link >> [LINK](https://www.binarystudy.com/2021/09/how-to-load-preprocess-visualize-CIFAR-10-and-CIFAR-100.html)
+Here I am using CIFAR10 dataset to train the model, and I got it from that link >> [LINK](https://www.binarystudy.com/2021/09/how-to-load-preprocess-visualize-CIFAR-10-and-CIFAR-100.html)
+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.
+The dataset is divided into five training batches and one test batch, each with 10000 images.
+After downloading the dataset you will find that the archive contains the files data_batch_1, data_batch_2, ..., data_batch_5, as well as test_batch.
+Each of these files is a Python "pickled" object produced with cPickle.
+So i created the unpickle function to unpickle these files.

 ## Project Steps
 * First you need to download dataset from the link above.